Enveloppe/obsidian-enveloppe/docs/en/COMMANDS.md

 title: Commands
 ---

-The plugin adds six commands, with one also applied on the right-click menu.
+The plugin adds seven commands, with one also applied on the right-click menu.

 There are four types of commands :
 - `Upload`